animal-tree/Writing-stuff/BadStuff77-Paranoias.md

 Paranoias Along The Spiritual Mechanism Discovery Process

+Some of these are paranoias, some of these are theories

 1. Circles or “rhyming” - also tied to rehearsals - or cyclicality
 2. “Emotions have regulatory processes that are not just out to help us.” - at least individually
 3. Language can mind-control through cryptic semantics and even phonetics.